 If you’ve had ever any repair or maintenance work done to your air conditioner, your technician probably presented you with the idea of an AC maintenance contract.
 Most local HVAC companies (ourselves included) offer these contracts.
 Kudos to you for doing your own research on the subject.
 After all, you deserve to know what a contract should include and what benefits you should expect to receive – before you sign on the dotted line.
-We’ll discuss this information in the following paragraphs.
+We’ll discuss this information, below.

 Before we dive in, let’s look at some benefits of regular AC maintenance.

 In a previous blog post, we underscored several benefits of keeping your air conditioner maintained.
 We won’t attempt to repeat everything we covered; instead we invite you to read that post for more comprehensive information.
 But here are some of the highlights:

 - Lower heating & cooling costs: Cleaning and adjusting various parts of your air conditioner will ensure that it operates at top efficiency.
 This results in lower cooling and heating costs.

 - Fewer breakdowns: Having your system regularly checked will allow your technician to spot and correct problems while they are still small and easy to fix.
 This means less inconvenience and expense down the road.

 As you can see, regular air conditioner maintenance is crucial to your HVAC system’s smooth operation and longevity.
-This achieves in the real objective, which is maintaining your comfort and saving you money over the long term.
+This achieves the real objective, which is maintaining your comfort and saving you money over the long term.

 What is an AC Maintenance Contract?